Who Will Save Africa’s Rural Farmers When Investment and Climate Change Roll In?

 This week, BRINK is running a series on the impact of climate change on African economies to mark Africa Climate Week.
 The series is guest-edited by the African Center for Economic Transformation.
-You can read the previous installments in the series here, here and here.
+The rest of the articles in the series can be read here.

 Any private sector investments in Africa’s food sector must take account of Africa’s smallholder farmers if the investments are to survive, particularly with climate change.

 Agriculture represents 15 percent of the continent’s total GDP (PPP), and the sheer size of the smallholder sector—more than one-third of the population in most African countries—makes strengthening its resilience critical, not only for the food producers themselves, but also for general economic stability and prosperity.

 The challenge for African governments and the private sector is to boost the resilience of rural populations.
 The private sector can play critical roles in supporting risk-reduction and reducing vulnerability of smallholders in ways that improve human and environmental sustainability.

 An approach that engages sub-Saharan Africa’s 33 million small farms is needed.
 These small farms, for the most part, have fewer than two hectares of good arable land and use mainly family labor.
 Building new kinds of partnerships is critical for developing robust, stable economies and for assuming appropriate levels of corporate responsibility.

 While it needs to be recognized that Africa is a net importer of food—total food imports are set to grow from $35 billion in 2015 to over $110 billion by 2025—it is important to find ways to address food shortages and development constraints without new levels of environmental stress.